Abhishek-Shrivastav/mentor-on-demand-monolithic/README.md

 # mentor-on-demand
-monolithic model and view project of mentor-on-demand project.
+monolithic model and view project of mentor-on-demand project.1